Biologists research or study basic principles of plant and animal life, such as origin, relationship, development, anatomy, and functions.

-Biologists with little to no experience tend to make between $41230 and $53000 while the more experienced ones make over $95480 per year.
+Biologists with little to no experience tend to make between $44100 and $56730 while the more experienced ones can earn over $103540 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Biologist is to move to a higher paying state like CT.
-Right now, the highest paying states for Biologists are CT, NJ, CA, OH and IN.
+One of the easiest ways to increase your salary as a Biologist is to move to a higher paying state like NJ.
+Right now, the highest paying states for Biologists are NJ, IL, IN, MA and NH.

-3 other factors that can increase your salary as A Biologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Biologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Biologists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Post-doctoral.
+We asked other Biologists what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.